 - Efficio then led the negotiations with suppliers, which included new performance commitments.
 Key to this was ensuring that hard savings would be delivered without impacting the total cost of claims and associated ‘soft’ benefits

-The project achieved a 13% reduction in annualized spend in the categories addressed – significantly higher than the initial targets of between 5 – 8%.
+The project achieved a 13% reduction in annualised spend in the categories addressed, double the original target.

 As well as ‘hard’ cost savings, the transformation of the client’s claims sourcing approach delivered a number of other major benefits: